 Our mission statement: To unite the angling industry and to promote and protect the sport of angling and the interests of the Association’s members.

 We deliver this through four key functions:

-- Increasing angling participation – through initiatives like National Fishing Month, Take A Friend Fishing & Get Into Fishing.
+- Increasing angling participation – through initiatives such as National Fishing Month, Take A Friend Fishing & Get Into Fishing.

-- Helping to shape our industry – through annual Tackle Trade Surveys, Conferences and Round Table discussions.
+- Helping to shape our industry – through Tackle Trade Surveys, Conferences and Round Table discussions.

 - Offering special services and benefits to members – such as Credit Circle Reports & our Brands Index and delivering angling PR, marketing and promotional campaigns to the general public.

-- Promoting angling unity – by working with the Angling Trust, the Environment Agency, the Canal and Rivers Trust, Professional Anglers Association, World Wildlife Fund & RSPB.
+- Promoting angling unity – by working with the Angling Trust, the Environment Agency, the Canal and Rivers Trust, Professional Anglers Association, World Wildlife Fund & RSPB and many other organisations.

 ATA Code of Practice

 - Member Companies of the ATA have committed themselves to maintain a high standard of quality and service to purchasers of angling equipment, clothing and accessories.

 - In achieving membership of the Association they have had to meet the required standards of experience, proficiency and commercial competence.
 Thereafter as members they are bound by the regulations of this Code of Practice, all intended to maintain a high and improving standard of performance by its members.